kimizhu/CapsToOps0129_MIM/CapsToOps0129_MIM/v1/Topic/Certificate_Manager_for_Non-Administrators.md

 ---
-description: na
-keywords: na
-title: Certificate Manager for Non-Administrators
+title: Certificate Manager for Non-Administrators ms.custom:
-search: na
-ms.custom:
   - Identity Management
   - MIM
-ms.date: na
 ms.prod: identity-manager-2015
+ms.reviewer: na
+ms.suite: na
 ms.technology:
   - security
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: bfabc562-a2f0-4cff-ac31-36927f41e102
-ms.author: rkarlin@microsoft.com
+author: Kgremban
 ---
 # Certificate Manager for Non-Administrators
 If a user isn’t a local administrator on their computer, they won’t be able to enroll a smartcard on their own machines by default.
 The following procedure enables you to work around this limitation.